Eschatologue/CM_wiki/docs/spells/2nd-level.md

 Choose a humanoid that you can see within range.
 The target must succeed on a Wisdom Saving Throw or be paralyzed for the duration.
 At the end of each of its turns, the target can make another Wisdom Saving Throw.
 On a success, the spell ends on the target.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, you can target one additional humanoid for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, you can target one additional humanoid for each slot level above 2nd.
 The humanoids must be within 30 feet of each other when you target them.

 ### Immovable Object
 *2nd-level transmutation*